Jinpark0/2025-AIX-YOLO-Project/README.md

 ---
 ## Title:
-Addressing class imbalance in weather conditions for autonomous driving object detection : A comparative study of data balancing strategies
+Addressing domain imbalance in weather conditions for autonomous driving object detection : A comparative study of data balancing strategies

 ---